krassowski/computational-notebooks-for-biomedical-research/README.md

 ### Dependencies

-The Python packages used in the seminar and demonstration are listed in the `environments.yml` file.
-You can install them using pip (one by one) or conda.
+The Python packages used in the seminar and demonstration are listed in the [`environment.yml`](./environment.yml) file.
+You can install them with conda, or install specific Python requirements with pip.

 The JupyterLab extensions used are listed in the `postBuild` file.
 You can install them by copy-pasting the line which starts with `jupyter labextension install`.
-In this file you will find also the instructions on downloading the example datasets used in the presentation.
+In this file you will  also find the instructions on downloading the example datasets used in the presentation.